cobacdavid/awesomeConfig/README.md

 end
 ```

-`myhome` intends to point to `HOME` env. variable, maybe I should
+* `myhome` intends to point to `HOME` env. variable, maybe I should
 use lua to retrieve this variable...

-Some lines of the whole config. test whether you're on "laptop" or
+* some lines of the whole config. test whether you're on "laptop"
-not ("asus" is my laptop's hostname).
+or not ("asus" is my laptop's hostname).

-`variableDefinitions` which contains a lot of variables.
-For the
+* `variableDefinitions` contains a lot of variables, for the moment
-moment it's rather a mess... menus, rules and apps (at awesome
+it's rather a mess... menus, rules and apps (at awesome startup)
-startup) depend on it.
+depend on it.

-`logicielsIndispensables.lua` is not evaluated.
-It just contains a
+* `logicielsIndispensables.lua` is not evaluated.
+It just contains
-list of soft. names I use.
+a list of software that I use.

 ![screenshot](awesomeScreenshot.png "awesomeWM screenshot")